will-lancer/will-lancer.github.io/README.md

  * PHY 335: Electronics and Experimentation Lab.
  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.
- * MAT 313: Abstract Algebra.
+ * CSE 114: Introduction to Object-Oriented Programming.

 ## Industry
 My main interests in business are: